xmartlabs/Opera/README.md

 ```

+> Note that, when using doOnNetworkError you don't need to cast the parameter to the NetworkError type.
+You have to if you use the default doOnError method though.

-> If you are not interested in decode your json response into a Model you can invoke `request.rx_anyObject()` which returns an `Observable` of `AnyObject` for the current request and propagates a `NetworkError` error through the result sequence if something goes wrong.
+> If you are not interested in decode your JSON response into a Model you can invoke `request.rx_anyObject()` which returns an `Observable` of `AnyObject` for the current request and propagates a `NetworkError` error through the result sequence if something goes wrong.

 > Opera can be used along with [RxAlamofire](https://github.com/RxSwiftCommunity/RxAlamofire).